-Table of Contents Draft Regulations Index
+Table of Contents Regulations and other acts Draft Regulations Parliamentary Committees Erratum Index

 Legal deposit-1st Quarter 1968 Bibliothèque nationale du Québec © Éditeur officiel du Québec, 2006

 All rights reserved in all countries.
 No part of this publication may be translated, used or reproduced for commercial purposes by any means, whether electronic or mechanical, including micro-reproduction, without the written authorization of the Québec Official Publisher.